DLC-link/canton-onboarding-testnet/README.md

 ### Canton 3.3.0

-*Canton act as a client which helps to communicate with the canton node.*
+*Canton installation helps to communicate with the canton node.*

 Run `canton --version` and verify you are running 3.3.0.
 The output should look similar: